 To share your story, click here to fill out a short form.
 You may stay anonymous if you like.
 If you share your name with your story, it would be for us to follow-up for more details if needed.

 Below you will find some prompts to get you started:

 Before You Head to Manhattan

 Be prepared.
 Make the most of your time and resources at the 2020 KRPA Conference and Trade Show by sitting down and formulating a plan first.

 1) Download the conference app

 The KRPA conference app contains all of the essential information that you will need while attending conference.
 It has the schedule, the speakers, the vendors, maps for the conference center, and more.
 You should have received an email inviting you to the app from Crowd Compass.
 If you did not, please click here to learn how to access the app.
 Don’t forget to allow push notifications from this app during your time at conference so you don't miss out on any important updates.

 This one’s a no-brainer.
 Set a goal for what you’d like to learn at the conference, and use the schedule to devise a plan to meet your goal.
 Log-in and create a customized agenda within the conference app.
 Make sure to attend conference-wide events such as the keynote speakers.
 If you prefer a hard-copy, please remember to print the schedule-pdf before you arrive at conference.

-Also, make sure you are registered on the KRPA website for the tours, socials, and the Strength-Finders workshop that you would like to attend.
+Also, make sure you are registered on the KRPA website for the park tour, the Olympic, and Painting social.

 5) Bring the right gear